xmtp/libxmtp/diesel-wasm-sqlite/README.md

       issue?)
 - [ ] OPFS

-# Notes
+# Setting up the project in VSCode

-- rust-analyzer doesn't like crates with different targets in the same workspace.
-If you want this to work well with your LSP, open `diesel-wasm-sqlite` as it's own project.
+rust-analyzer does not like crates with different targets in the same workspace.
+If you want this to work well with your LSP, open `diesel-wasm-sqlite` as it's own project in VSCode.